 Along the west bank of the Hudson River, the trees along the ridge lines are so dry that lingering forest fires have been burning for weeks in July and August.
 This is not normal for summer in this region.

 Coming Next — Fall ColorIn Part Two, we'll offer some suggestions for how to photograph autumn foliage and fall color.
 This year, the fall season may present difficult challenges.
 The drought that has plagued the eastern part of he United States has already caused trees along ridge tops to wither and brown.
 You'll need all the tricks possible to get results this year!

 Landscape photography has one essential component — a landscape.
 This generally calls for a large view of some type of natural scene.
 If there are people in the photograph, they're generally small and are used for a sense of scale rather than being the actual subject of the photo.
-If you have knack for nature and landscape photography that you're looking to fine-tune, it's worth checking out our online course to perfect your skills.
-Our online nature and landscape photography course is designed to teach you how to capture the beauty of the world around you.

 A Brief History